 “Rather than being your thoughts and emotions be the awareness behind them” ~Eckhart Tolle~

 The stench of piss and feces hangs low in the air.
-A boy, no older than us, crawls on the filthy floor, scrubbing it’s surface with a determination that can only be survival.
+A scrawny boy, bones protruding from his back, crawls up and down the filthy floor, scrubbing it’s surface with a determination that can only be survival.

-As he looks at up, his eyes tell a different story; one of desperation, sorrow and pain.
-Handing him what remains of our breakfast, I am overwhelmed with the harsh reality that has just looked deep within my soul.
+As he looks up, his gaze meets mine.
+Dark eyes, as black as night, loom from hollow socket’s, telling a different story; one of desperation, sorrow and pain.
+Handing him what remains of our breakfast, I am overwhelmed with the harsh reality that has just stared deep within my soul.

 Sadness fills my heart as I think to all the times I have felt hard done by, to the occasions where I have wanted more.
 I didn’t know and I still don’t, but at least now I see a little.

-༻❁༺If there is anything omnibenevolent in this remarkably bizarre world, it is love; shapeshifting, all encompassing, unconditional love.
-True love begins within, it begins when we learn to fully love every little part of ourselves in all moments of this crazy journey.
-Only then can we emanate a love with no expectation of reward or reciprocation, a love so full that it spills over onto all who cross our paths.
+༻❁༺If there is anything omnibenevolent in this remarkably bizarre world, it is love.
+Shapeshifting, all encompassing, unconditional love.
+A love that is real and true begins within.
+It begins when we learn to love wholly, to fully cherish the entirety of our being, throughout every moment of this crazy journey.
+Only then can we emanate a love with no expectation of reward or reciprocation, a love so full that it spills over onto all who cross our paths, a love that is universal by nature.
 The array of pieces and posts below will all be centred around this theme, representing love in all its many shapes and forms༻❁༺

 “Where there is life, there is love” ~Mahatama Ghandi~